Team

 Dr. Smith previously held the positions of Chief Intellectual Property Counsel for Alpharma, Inc. and before that Head of North American Intellectual Property for Sanofi Aventis.
 In both positions, Dr. Smith had global responsibility for all intellectual property issues related to multiple business units involved with various technologies including branded products, animal health products, active pharmaceutical ingredients, generic drugs, and vaccines.
 Dr. Smith also brings extensive background and knowledge in the area of abuse-deterrent intellectual property.
 Dr. Smith has a Ph.D. in Biochemistry from the University of Houston, an M.B.A from Lehigh University, and a J.D. from the University of Houston.

-Our experienced executive team and board have
+Our experienced executive team, board, and advisors have

 PROVEN TRACK RECORDS